alexgdmx/OCP-manual-sts/README.md

           path: token
 ```

-With the** /root/.aws/config** in the pod file we can run any AWS command, the client will request the assume role in the background, and will create the temporary credentials in the directory **/root/.aws/cli/cache**
+With the **/root/.aws/config** in the pod file, we can run any AWS command, The client will request the assume role in the background and will create the temporary credentials in the directory **/root/.aws/cli/cache**

 ```
 [root@bastion ~]# ls -l /root/.aws/